nickmckenney/Building-a-JSON-API/readme.md

 After planning your app:

-1. Start with building your models and linking them to the database.
+1. Start with building your model(s) and linking them to the database.
 Create a couple pieces of seed data so that you can see data retrieved from your database (by a mongoose model) show up on the page later.
 1. Retrieve your data from the API.